Lilydale - Coldstream

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-Lilydale - Coldstream had a median taxpayer income of $53,443 and an average income of $67,574 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-These figures were above the national averages for median ($54,892) and average ($73,761) incomes in Greater Melbourne.
-By March 2025, estimated median income would be approximately $58,846 and average income would be around $74,406, based on a 10.11% growth in wages since financial year 2022.
-In the 2021 Census, Lilydale - Coldstream incomes clustered around the 51st percentile nationally.
-The most common income bracket was $1,500 - $2,999, with 34.1% of residents (7,080 people) falling within it, similar to regional levels at 32.8%.
-Residents spent 15.6% of their income on housing costs but had disposable incomes at the 53rd percentile.
-The area's SEIFA income ranking placed it in the 5th decile.
+Lilydale-Coldstream had a median taxpayer income of $53,443 and an average of $67,574 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is higher than the national average.
+Greater Melbourne's median income was $54,892 with an average of $73,761 during the same period.
+By September 2025, estimated incomes would be approximately $59,942 (median) and $75,791 (average), based on a 12.16% Wage Price Index growth since financial year 2022.
+The 2021 Census shows that household, family, and personal incomes in Lilydale-Coldstream are around the 51st percentile nationally.
+The $1,500-$2,999 income bracket dominates with 34.1% of residents (7,088 people), similar to regional levels at 32.8%.
+Housing costs consume 15.6% of income.
+Despite this, disposable income is at the 53rd percentile, and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income